I tried the $40 hood that helps you relax, and everyone roasted me

 The Ostrichpillow, which launched in 2012 and quickly became a viral sensation, could never have existed before the internet.
 But this $100, tulip-shaped pillow, which you’re supposed to slip over your head to zone out and escape, was the perfect product for an over-connected world.
 It was also ideal clickbait for bloggers looking for a crazy story that would go big on social media.
-The European design firm behind the product, Studio Banana, would go on to sell $400,000 worth of Ostrichpillows since it was first announced on Kickstarter in 2012–and the profitable Ostrichpillow line would expand to all sorts of plush comfort items over the coming years.
+The European design firm behind the product, Studio Banana, would go on to sell 40,000 (or ~$1 million to $4 million worth) of Ostrichpillow products this year.
+The profitable Ostrichpillow line has expanded to all sorts of plush comfort items since the first model debuted on Kickstarter in 2012.

 To date, Ostrichpillow’s half a dozen products fall into two camps.
 They’re either something quirky you’d wear during, say, a performance art piece, or something plush and ergonomic you’d wear getting onto a plane.
 In either case, you wouldn’t want to be caught dead on the street wearing it.
 But the Ostrichpillow Hood–launching this week for $40–promises to be a more refined version of the brand’s approach to product design.
 It’s meant to be “a classic wardrobe stable with a twist” and “…the perfect addition to any outfit…” according to the company.